Ahess96/Movies/README.md

 Following along with what you did today in the MERN-Stack Infrastructure - Part 2 lesson, you will be creating your own `react-movies` application!

-You will need to create a new React CodeSandbox project named `react-movies`.
+You will need to create a new React project named`react-movies` based on the way we setup our mern infrastructure in class.

 This application will provide a movie & actor list.